• Archive

 Down a small hill behind the church sit three tiny emergency shelters.
 They are simple, temporary places to sleep and breathe, yet for Dillon Basford, his partner, Kaylee Mendicky, and their 1-year-old son, Kobe, they represented safety for the first time in months.

-Chad is usually there to greet each new arrival just as he greeted the families before and after them.
+Chad is usually there to greet each new arrival, just as he greeted the families before and after them.

 “Welcome, we’re really honored to have you as our guests,” he tells them.
 He shares his phone number.
 He prays.

+He sees his faith strengthened in their arrival at the church doors.
 “They had every reason to give up on themselves, on their child,” he said.

 The shelters are meant to be a landing point, not a final stop.
 Families can stay for seven days.
 That limit protects insurance coverage for the church and keeps the partnership running.
 It also gives families a reason to stay connected with Welcome House and continue toward stable housing.
 It’s a place where new beginnings can take place.